Minimum Viable Product (MVP): What It Is, Why It's Important, Its Common Types, And A Lot More

 Notion is a productivity and note-taking tool initially released in June 2018.
 It helps in task management, project tracking, checking to-do lists, bookmarking, etc.

 But the Notion team was working from even a lot earlier.
-Notion has shared demo videos (Notion Demo Circa 2013) on its Youtube channel that shows the look of Notion at the initial stage.
+Notion has shared demo videos (Notion Demo Circa 2013) on its YouTube channel that show the look of Notion at the initial stage.

 The notion had bare minimum features at that point in time and let users style content, sync block, style overwrite, build software, scripting, and stripe block.